 White Bar covering Top Portion of Explorer

-If you see a white bar at the top of Windows Explorer, Chrome, Teams, or any other app, here are suggestions that are sure to help you fix the issue.
+If you see a white bar at the top of Windows Explorer, Chrome, Teams, or any other app, here are suggestions that will help you fix the issue.
 This happens because of the resolution or scaling issues.
-The GPU is not able to scale apps, or there is an incorrect resolution leading to a white bar.
+The GPU cannot scale apps, or there is an incorrect resolution leading to a white bar.

 - Change Screen Resolution using the NVIDIA Control Panel.

 - Scale Full Screen for Intel HD Graphics